Next Palestinian presidential election: Disputes between Fatah and Hamas 2008 to 2010

-Attempts to resolve election issue
+Attempts to resolve election issue 2010 to 2013

 Presidential and parliamentary election to the Palestinian Authority were postponed several times because of intra-Palestinian political disputes between Fatah and Hamas, from the original date of 17 July 2010.

 In February 2011, following the resignation of Saeb Erekat as chief negotiator with Israel for the Israeli–Palestinian peace process following the release of the Palestine Papers, which were harshly critical of the PLO's concessions, the PLO Executive Committee announced intentions to hold elections before October.
 Abbas's followed the announcement with calls for "the spirit of change in Egypt" to inspire Palestinian unity.
 His aide Yasser Abed Rabbo said: "The Palestinian leadership decided to hold presidential and legislative elections within September.
 It urges all the sides to put their differences aside."

 Fawzi Barhoum, a spokesman for Hamas, said that Abbas does not have the legitimacy to make the electoral call.
 "Hamas will not take part in this election.
 We will not give it legitimacy.
 And we will not recognize the results."

 In October 2011, Abbas sent a proposal to Hamas for another general election, preferably to be held in early 2012.
 It was suggested that Hamas would be more willing to participate in another election following the Gilad Shalit prisoner exchange, which boosted Hamas' standing in Gaza.
 In November 2011, an election date on 4 May 2012 was preliminarily agreed on.
 However, due to further bickering, the election could not be held by that date.

+Formation of unity Government 2013 - 2014

 On 20 December 2013 Hamas called on the Palestinian Authority to form a six-month national unity government that would finally hold the long-delayed general election.
 Following the upgrade of the UN status of Palestine to non-member observer state, it was proposed that general state elections would follow in 2013, in line with unity talks of Fatah and Hamas.
 In April 2014 agreement was reached between Fatah and Hamas to form a unity government, which took place on 2 June 2014, and for general elections to take place within 6 months of the agreement.